tvmaaren/Zobrollo/README.md

 ```shell
 make
 ```
 This should build the program and create the file `zobrollo`.
-At the moment Zobrollo is only supported for UNIX this I intend to change in the future.
 # How to run
 On UNIX-like operating systems use;
 ```shell